bonny/WordPress-Simple-History/readme.txt

 - Call method `loaded()` on dropins when they are loaded.
 - Redirection logger now logs group edits.
 - Added context key `export_content` to export logger.
 The key will contain the post type exported, or "all" if all content was exported.
+- Make sure that dropin class exists before trying to use it.

 **Changed**